-Table 7 Evaluation Criteria for Superfund Remedial Alternatives Spencer Artillery Range, Van Buren, Warren, and Sequatchie Counties, Tennessee

-Threshold Overall Protection of Human Health and the Environment determines whether an alternative eliminates, reduces, or controls threats to human health and the environment through institutional controls, engineering controls, or treatment.
-Compliance with ARARs evaluates whether the alternative meets cleanup criteria, standards of control, or other requirements found in federal and state environmental statutes and regulations that have been determined to be applicable or relevant and appropriate to the remediation or hazardous substances involved, or whether a waiver is justified.
-Long-term Effectiveness and Permanence considers the ability of an alternative to maintain protection of human health and the environment over time.
-Criteria ıcing Reduction of Toxicity, Mobility, and Volume of Contaminants through Treatment evaluates an alternative's use of treatment to reduce the harmful effects of principal contaminants, their ability to move in the environment, and the amount of contamination present.
-Cri Primary Balancing Short-term Effectiveness considers the length of time needed to implement an alternative and the risks the alternative poses to workers, residents, and the environment during implementation.
-Implementability considers the technical and administrative feasibility of implementing the alternative, including factors such as the relative availability of goods and services.
+Evaluation Criteria for Superfund Remedial Alternatives Spencer Artillery Range, Van Buren, Warren, and Sequatchie Counties, Tennessee hold Overall Protection of Human Health and the Environment determines whether an alternative eliminates, reduces, or controls threats to human health and the environment through institutional controls, engineering controls, or treatment.
+Threshold Compliance with ARARs evaluates whether the alternative meets cleanup criteria, standards of control, or other requirements found in federal and state environmental statutes and regulations that have been determined to be applicable or relevant and appropriate to the remediation or hazardous substances involved, or whether a waiver is justified.
+Long-Term Effectiveness and Permanence considers the ability of an alternative to maintain protection of human health and the environment over time.
+Criteria Primary Balancing Reduction of Toxicity, Mobility, and Volume of Contaminants through Treatment evaluates an alternative's use of treatment to reduce the harmful effects of principal contaminants, their ability to move in the environment, and the amount of contamination present.
+Cri ary Bala Prin Implementability considers the technical and administrative feasibility of implementing the alternative, including factors such as the relative availability of goods and services.
 Cost includes estimated capital and annual operations and maintenance costs, as well as present worth cost.
 Present worth cost is the total cost of an alternative over time in terms of today's dollar value.
-Cost estimates are expected to be accurate within a range of +50 to -30 %. ying State Acceptance considers whether the state agrees with the analyses and recommendations, as described in the FS and Proposed Plan.
+Cost estimates are expected to be accurate within a range of $+50$ to $-30$ %. ying State Acceptance considers whether the state agrees with the analyses and recommendations, as described in the FS and Proposed Plan.
 Modifying Community Acceptance considers whether the local community agrees with analyses and preferred alternative.
 Comments received on the Proposed Plan are an important indicator of community acceptance.

-Table 8 Evaluation of Alternatives Using Threshold Criteria Spencer Artillery Range, Van Buren, Warren, and Sequatchie Counties, Tennessee
+Table 8Evaluation of Alternatives Using Threshold CriteriaSpencer Artillery Range, Van Buren, Warren, and Sequatchie Counties, Tennessee

-Criterion No Further Action Alternative 1 Educational Awareness Alternative 2 Surface Removal with Educational Awareness Alternative 3 Geophysical Investigation/MEC Removal with Educational Awareness Alternative 4 Excavation and Sifting Alternative 5 Threshold Criteria Overall Protection of Human Health and the Environment Does not provide overall protection of human health and the environment.
+Criterion No Further Action Alternative 1 Educational Awareness Alternative 2 Surface Removal with Educational Awareness Alternative 3 Geophysical Investigation/MEC Removal with Educational Awareness Alternative 4 Excavation and Sifting Alternative 5 old Criteria Overall Protection of Human Health and the Environment Does not provide overall protection of human health and the environment.
 Does provide overall protection of human health and the environment.
 Does provide overall protection of human health and the environment.
 Does provide overall protection of human health and the environment.
 Does provide overall protection of human health and the environment.
-Thr Compliance with ARARs No ARARs apply to the Alternative.
+Threshold Compliance with ARARs No ARARs apply to the Alternative.
 No ARARs apply to the Alternative.
 Does comply with 40 CFR 264.601 (Miscellaneous Treatment Units).
 Does comply with 40 CFR 264.601 (Miscellaneous Treatment Units).
 Does comply with 40 CFR 264.601 (Miscellaneous Treatment Units).

-Table 9 Evaluation of Alternatives Using Primary Balancing Criteria Spencer Artillery Range, Van Buren, Warren, and Sequatchie Counties, Tennessee
+Table 9Evaluation of Alternatives Using Primary Balancing CriteriaSpencer Artillery Range, Van Buren, Warren, and Sequatchie Counties, Tennessee